 Choosing Best Brand of Puppy Food

-A good brand of dog food is one that will provide all your puppy’s nutrients and keep him healthy without costing you a small mortgage each week.
+The best brands of dog food will provide all your puppy’s nutrients and keep him healthy without costing you a small mortgage each week.

-It’s important to give your little one food specifically designed for puppies, because they have different nutritional needs and their small teeth cannot handle large, hard dog biscuits.
-Don’t feed puppies the kibble sold for adult dogs.
+It’s important to give your little one food specifically designed for your puppy, because they have different nutritional needs.

-When feeding your Labrador puppy, the right product will be for medium/large breed puppies.
+Labrador puppy food must be aimed at medium to large breed dogs.
 Check the pack carefully and look at the dietary charts.
 Ideally, you want the optimal protein content and the lowest amount of additives.

-Part of this always comes down to the cost, because the healthiest foods are usually the most expensive and may not be affordable for some families.
+Part of this always comes down to the cost.
+The healthiest puppy food is usually the most expensive and may not be affordable for some families.

 The Cost Of Puppy Food

-Some brands of food are more concentrated than and contain a higher proportion of proteins, essential oils, and other nutrients.
+Some puppy food brands are more concentrated than and contain a higher proportion of proteins, essential oils, and other nutrients.
 The cheaper brands may contain more ‘fillers’ in the form of extra carbohydrates, usually made from grain.
 The absence of these fillers means that you can often feed lower quantities of more costly food, making them less expensive than they first seem.

 You might also find that cheaper brands make your puppy poop more due to those extra fillers going straight through him.
 While some brands are beyond the budget of many families, it is usually good to buy a premium brand.